sashank5644/Real-Time-ETF-Price-Trend-Tracker-/README.md

 # Real-Time-ETF-Price-Trend-Tracker
 A React-based web application designed to help users track Exchange Traded Funds (ETFs) with ease.
 The app features a simple and intuitive interface, allowing users to view real-time price trends of various ETFs.

-Overview
+# Overview

 This project is a React component that visualizes stock market data using Plotly.js.
 It fetches data from the Financial Modeling Prep API and displays ETF (Exchange-Traded Fund) prices as a line chart.
 The component is designed to be simple and easy to integrate into any React application.

+# Purpose

+The purpose of this project is to allow for easy insightful information extraction from live Exhange-Traded Funds for various groups.

-Features
+# Features

 Fetches ETF data from Financial Modeling Prep API.
 Visualizes ETF price trends using Plotly.js.
 Displays a line chart with markers for each ETF symbol and price.

-Prerequisites
+# Prerequisites

 Node.js (v14 or later)
 npm (v6 or later) or yarn (v1 or later)

-Installation and Setup
+# Getting Started

 Create new react project